Mariner 36 in Falmouth in November 2019

 galley heater 0x24 12V low pri 25A The galley fresh water heater is located behind the port settee aft backrest.

-galley cabin lights 0x10 12V med pri 5A Cabin lights are thought to be all LED which should consume well under 5A.
+galley cabin lights 0x10 12V med pri 5A Cabin lights will be all LED which should consume well under 5A.
+Any cabin light that is not LED will be replaced.

 12V sockets 0x21 12V low pri 15A Sockets will be fused for 15A (or the current limit of the sockets if lower) but will primarily be used for USB charging and so draw under 1A in normal use.